Patrickengel97/Bone-Tumor-Data-Analysis/README.md

 ## About the Bone Tumor Dataset

-The "Bone Tumor" dataset is sourced from the Memorial Sloan Kettering Cancer Center and contains information on bone tumors.
-It includes the following data fields:
+The "Bone Tumor" dataset includes the following data fields:

 - **Patient ID**: A unique identifier for each patient.
 - **Sex**: The patient's sex.